hexbatch/apple-core/gokabam-layers/gk-layers/selling.md

 if all is well and good, then the sale is marked as final with a complete delivery of goods.

-A review set up is made, with those tokens put into the token set of the basket
+A review set up is made, with those elements put into the element set of the basket

 ## When problems happen

-Issue tokens are put into the basket, these issues have a lifecycle
+Issue elements are put into the basket, these issues have a lifecycle

 There is api methods for handling issues and resolving them